Firebase CRUD operations with JavaScript and jQuery

 Remove

-Removing the data is also not a hassle, though we are not implementing it in out MovieDB application for now.
+Removing the data is also not a hassle, though we are not implementing it in our MovieDB application.

-Following code shows that remove() method can be used to remove the and key reference:
+The following code shows that remove() the method can be used to remove the key reference:

 firebase.database().ref("movies").child(key).remove();

-So creating a function and calling it with event handler will look like that.
+So creating a function and calling it with an event handler will look like that.
 Though the button to trigger the delete event must have the data-key attribute.
-And the value of this attribute is the key which needs to be removed.
+And this attribute's value is the key that needs to be removed.

 e.preventDefault();